Abandoned & Little-Known Airfields:

 described the field as having 3 sod & dirt runways (with the longest being the 3,960' north/south strip).

-The earliest depiction of the Winona Intermediate Field which has been located
+The earliest photo of the Winona Intermediate Field which has been located

-It was also still depicted as an active airfield on the September 1946 Prescott Sectional Chart (according to Chris Kennedy).
+was on the September 1946 Prescott Sectional Chart (according to Chris Kennedy).

 The Winona Intermediate Field was evidently abandoned at some point between 1946-49,